emmanueletti/lighthouse-web-notes/Week_1/Day_2/w1d2-big-ideas.md

 ```
 * bad example:
   * accesses person variable in an outer scope
+  * function cannot be moved without also moving the outside variable it depends on
   * throws an unecasary side effect
   * ASIDE: side effects are not always a bad thing